x3zapper/tp/docs/UserGuide.md

 * Contacts with no `Note` will display `No current note` by default

-**Note:** While the User is also able to add/edit/remove a contact's note through the `edit` command, `note` command is also implemented to do the same, with some differences. `NOTE` in the note command supports special characters contrary to edit command.
+**Note:** While the User is also able to add/edit/remove a contact's note through the `edit` command, `note` command is also implemented to do the same, with some differences.
 This is a design decision to prioritize convenience and command clarity over minimalism, increasing flexibility for user experience.
+Furthermore, `NOTE` in the note command will regard the entire input as part of the note.
+E.g. `note 2 nt/Hello n/John` is possible through the `note` command, whereas
+`edit 2 nt/Hello n/John` would lead to a chain of commands and cause contact's name to be changed too.

 Examples: